Theophilix/event-table-edit-old/README.md

 - CSV and TXT import with different formats (text, date, time, integer, float, boolean, four state, link, mail) and import settings (separator, values in quotes or not)
 - CSV Export
-- XML import and export: import and export a table with all settings
+- XML import and export: import and export a table (normal or appointment) with all settings
 - Own CSS based template

 Frontend view options: